YouX subscription

 Markers

-A type of Augmented Reality experience that uses a specific real-world marker, such as a QR code, image, pattern, or predetermined physical object that the camera recognizes using image recognition software to initiate an AR experience.
+A type of Augmented Reality experience that uses a specific marker in the real world, such as a QR code, image, pattern, or predetermined physical object that the camera recognizes using image recognition software to initiate an AR experience.

 Markerless

-Markless AR technology used to recognize patterns or features in an environment not previously provided to the application.
-An example is a consumer scanning a real-world environment, such as a table or a room in their home, through their smartphone camera and placing a virtual product there to see what it would look like.
+Mark-free AR technology used to recognize patterns or features in an environment not previously provided to the application.
+An example is a consumer scanning a real-world environment, such as a table or a room in their home, using their smartphone's camera and placing a virtual product there to see what it would look like.

 ARKit